ColcaSac

 Because of a high demand for PC and laptop sleeves, ColcaSac began producing custom sleeves upon request in 2007.
 The company claims that natural fabrics and earthy colors reduce attractiveness to thieves.

 As a company ColcaSac engages in environmentally respectful standards and is a member of 1% for the Planet.
-Materials used to produce ColcaSac sleeves are from Mexico, China and the United States; all of the sleeves are made in the United States.
 By 2010, the company had started producing protective sleeves for a wide variety of hardware beyond the MacBook: Kindle, iPhone, iPod Touch and iPod Classic using material such as hemp fibers.